NoellePatterson/eflow-readme/metrics.md

 * Magnitude
 * Timing
-* Duration from start of summer baseflow until wet season initation of the next year
+* Duration from start of dry season low flows until the start of the wet season of the next water year
-* Number of zero-flow days
+* Number of zero-flow days during the dry season period

 #### Wet Season Initiation Flows